mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/Three Blind Mice.md

 MgT1]
 _Characteristics_ : Strength 11 (+1), Dexterity 4 (-1), Endurance 10 (+1), Intelligence 10 (+1), Education 6 (+0), Social Standing 6 (+0)
 _Homeworld_ : Uakye (Spinward Marches 1805 B439598-D) Ni _Skills_ : Engineer (jump drive) 3, Gun Combat (energy) 2, Jack-of-All-Trades 2, Mechanic 2, Profession
 (salvage/repair) 2, Vacc Suit 2, Athletics (strength) 1, Broker 1, Engineer (life support) 1, Engineer (m-drive) 1, Investigate 1, Language (Gvegh) 1, Melee (unarmed) 1, Advocate 0, Electronics 0 _Equipment_ : Cr13,000, 12 ship shares, Pension: Cr16,000, Assistant (Drone) – see Steward Charlie below, enemy, Influence: Amateur (11+)[^4] _Background_ : Debba Wattins is a 50 year old former Junk Dealer who worked in Refurbishing/Yardwork and who has a talent for salvage and repair and is an engineer skilled in a variety of areas (jump drive, m-drive, life support).
-She is a strong and somewhat taciturn Master but knows her stuff and keeps the Subsidised Merchant, _The Application of Credit_ , just about in profit even in the difficult reaches of District 268.
+She is a strong and somewhat taciturn Master but knows her stuff and keeps the Subsidized Merchant, _The Application of Credit_ , just about in profit even in the difficult reaches of District 268.

 #### Pilot Pauli Stoyko 836987, Age 38, Rank 1: Tramp Hand